MounikaBeerelly/React-Notes/Redux.md

 1. ### What is Redux ?
 - When we build large-scale applications where we have to manage the state of a lot of components and the application has a number of features, then we can use Redux.
 - In small-scale or mid-scale applications, we can still manage the state without using Redux.
-- Redux and React both are not the same thing.
-Redux is not part of React.
+- Redux is not part of React.
 They both are different libraries.
 - All the applications built using Redux can also be built without using it.
 - Redux is not the only library for state management.
 There is also another library named `Zustand`.
 - Just like we have React Dev Tools, we also have Redux Dev Tools which help us to debug our application when we use Redux.